reanahub/reana-demo-helloworld/README.rst

    $ cd yadage-local-run
    $ cp -a ../code ../inputs yadage-inputs

-Once we have done this, we can run yadage providing this convenience directory as input.
+We can now run Yadage locally as follows:

 .. code-block:: console